styled-components/css-to-react-native/README.md

 # API

 The API is mostly for implementors.
-However, the main API may be useful for non-impmentors.
+However, the main API may be useful for non-implementors.
 The main API is,

 ```js
 import transform from 'css-to-react-native';